abdalkreem15/todo-list/README.md

 ## Features

 - Add new tasks quickly
 - Mark tasks as completed or incomplete by clicking anywhere on the task
 - Filter tasks by **All**, **Completed**, or **Incomplete** to easily organize your list
+- Visually appealing and clean design for a great user experience
 - Remove tasks you no longer need

 ## Future Updates